matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 The Matrix protocol's current user profile structure supports very limited fields (`displayname` and `avatar_url`).
-This proposal suggests expanding this structure to include an `extended` object capable of storing arbitrary key:value pairs, thus allowing for a more versatile user profile.
+This proposal suggests expanding this structure to include an `extended` object capable of storing arbitrary user-entered key:value pairs, thus allowing for a more versatile user profile.

 This proposal does not seek to enforce the content or usage of these key:value pairs, but rather add a framework to for users to have extra data that can be further clarified and extended in the future as community usage of these fields grows.

+Homeservers could disable the ability for users to update these fields, or require a specific list of fields, but the intention of this proposal is that users will be presented with a form to entering their own freetext fields and values.
+After using these very flexible fields, the community may opt to request a further extension to promote one or more fields to the "root" level of the profile and have them replicated per-room via member events.

 ### Client-Server API Changes